Sukhamoy Chakraborty

 and obtained a doctorate from Erasmus University Rotterdam under Jan Tinbergen.
 He assumed a teaching post at Massachusetts Institute of Technology but returned to India to join the Planning Commission.
 He was a professor of economics at the Delhi School of Economics.

 Sukhamoy was a highly creative and prodigious scholar, and a voracious reader.
 He was one of the most outstanding Indian economists of the 20th century with rare social awareness and commitment.
 His initial interest in high theory and mathematical economics gave way to practical policy analysis of issues relating to the under-privileged.
 He had put his phenomenal scholarship to continued application in the study of development issues.
 He left an indelible impression on the intellectual world.
 Samuelson and Tinbergen were Chakravarty's life-long admirers.
 When Chakravarty died his teacher Tinbergen remarked that he had learned more from Chakravarty than Chakravarty learning from him.

+In 1983-1984, Sukhamoy Chakravarty was one of the seventeen members of the Independent Commission for World-Wide Telecommunications Development chaired by Donald Maitland (International Telecommunication Union/ITU).